TheDevAtlas/thedevatlas.github.io/_posts/2023-04-12-How-I-Made-AI-Magic-Cards.md

 ---

 It is time to integrate AI into Unity.
-Let's start by looking at what information we need from ChatGPT to make a Magic card:
+Let's look at what information we need from ChatGPT to make a Magic card:

 - The Card Name
 - Card Colors